 Another factor that added to companies’ outlays was the depreciation of the rupee.
 Companies lamented that its weakness made their imports more expensive.
 The indicator measuring the Effect of the Rupee Exchange Rate fell further into contraction to 46.3 from 48.4 in February, the lowest since June 2015.

 Commenting on the latest survey, Chief Economist of MNI Indicators Philip Uglow stated that “the decline in confidence in March was relatively modest and sentiment is still up from the recent trough in December.
-Importantly most key measures in the survey have stabilised and turned upwards in recent months following the trend decline that has been in place since September 2014.”
+Importantly most key measures in the survey have stabilized and turned upwards in recent months following the trend decline that has been in place since September 2014.”

 “It looks increasingly likely that the Reserve Bank of India (RBI) will cut official interest rates at its April meeting.
 Note, though, that input prices as well as prices charged have been trending higher recently, which will likely limit the extent of monetary easing.”